avivi55/wms/laux/wms/classes/chances/readme.md

 <br>

-Finally, the `AreaChance` class takes in a table of the `ArtificialDamageAreaChance` and is able to select one randomly and give the resulting damage, death ...
+Finally, the `AreaChance` class takes in a table of the `ArtificialDamageAreaChance` and is able to select one randomly and give the resulting damage, death ect.